JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/ReadMe.md

 This folder is a summmary and commentary on the paper linked above.
 It is meant to be read alongside of or after you read the paper.
 While you, the reader, could just read the paper and ignore the rest of this folder's contents, there are some advantages to reading through this folder's contents alongside of the paper:
 - Sometimes, the above paper will state that something is true, but not show why.
 This folder will explore that more and show why it's true.
 - Sometimes, the paper may use unfamiliar terminology or use symbolic data types.
 This folder will explain the terminology and use alphabetical names to refer to some data types.
-- This folder will also show how to use other Purescript libraries to achieve the same results in a slightly better way by covering:
-    - `purescript-variant`: `Variant` and `VariantF`, the "open" sum type
-    - `purescript-run`: a better way to use `Free` to write programs
-    - `purescript-either`: `Coproduct`
+- The last file in this folder (i.e. `Embedded Compilers.md`) explains one of the key features one obtains by using the `Free` monad approach

 ## Reading the Paper and This Folder Side-by-Side